raihanarfi12-lab/gcp-babgkit-b21-cap0233/README.md

 4. Enter name, then click create
 5. For the testing,we set role owner for service account,select role > Basic > owner
 6. Click Done

+## Create Cloud Storage
+1. Open Home to GCP Dashboard > Navigate > Storage
+2. Create Bucket
+3. Enter name for bucket, it must unique, you can enter `[project-id]-bucket`for the name of bucket

+## Input ML file to Cloud Storage
+1. Open powershell in GCP,ensure that cloud shell connect into your account and project
+2. Clone this repository `git clone https://github.com/raihanarfi12-lab/gcp-babgkit-b21-cap0233.git`
+3. To copy the ML file, you can copy this code
+`cd babgkit-b21-cap0233`
+`gsutil cp tokenizer.pickle gs://[project-id]-bucket`
+`gsutil cp variables.data-00000-of-00001 gs://[project-id]-bucket`
+`gsutil cp variables.index gs://[project-id]-bucket`

+## Create Cloud Function
+1. Open Home to GCP Dashboard > Navigate > Cloud Function
+2. Create function
+3. Choose Firebase Realtime Database as trigger
+4. Input Firebase Realtime Database name
+5. For databse path you can enter jobstify/{push_id} and choose write for event type
+6. Click Runtime, Build, and Connection setting
+7. For Runtime service account, you can choose service account that you make
+8. For Memory allocated, choose 4 GiB and timeout, choose 30 seconds, then click next
+9.